 “The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.”
 John 3:8

-In contrast, our fallen world is chock full of boundaries.
+In contrast to the mighty winds, our fallen world is chock full of boundaries.

 The other boundaries we may experience have to do with trying to live up to a standard.
 “If you want to be a better Christian, then you should (fill in the blank).”
 This mindset has existed all throughout time and is the message the Pharisees championed and Jesus sought to destroy.
 This is because it creates a life full of limits and self-righteousness.